Bitget Hosts The Inaugural Blockchain4her Awards At Shefi Summit

 The Blockchain4Her Awards is an initiative that celebrates and promotes women in the blockchain industry.
 Launched as part of Bitget's broader Blockchain4Her program, it addresses the gender disparity in the blockchain space, where female-led startups receive only a small fraction of total funding.
 The awards feature two main categories – the Rising Female in Blockchain Award and the Innovative Web3 Female Entrepreneur Award .

 Gracy Chen, CEO at Bitget, delivered a keynote at the SheFi summit where she exclaimed Bitget's commitment to supporting women in blockchain.
-With the $10 million Blockchain4Her initiative, Bitget is taking steps towards empowerment by providing "role models, mentorship, networking, and targeted support, we're ensuring that more women can step into leadership roles in the blockchain space," said Chen.
+With the $10 Blockchain4Her initiative, Bitget is taking steps towards empowerment by providing“role models, mentorship, networking, and targeted support, we're ensuring that more women can step into leadership roles in the blockchain space,” said Chen.

 Bitget announced three winners for the 'Rising Female in Blockchain Award' category – Alexandra Nicorici, Gesa Schneider, and Rebecca Matsumura.